-2019 2018 2019

-Fair Value Fair Value Unfunded Commitments Redemption Frequency, if Eligible Redemption Notice Period

-Hedge funds:

-Ĕquity long hedge funds (a) \$ 5,602,116 \$ 5,278,395 \$ Quarterly 30 Days

-Equity long/short hedge

-funds (b) 19,557,176 17,878,756 - Quarterly 15-60 Days

-Directional hedge funds (c) 106,897 226,969 - Quarterly 30 Days

-Directional hedge funds (c) 4,039,996 4,422,812 - Biennially 90 Days

-Low-volatility hedge funds (d) 10,247,328 10,500,050 - Quarterly 30-90 Days

-Multistrategy macro hedge

-funds (e) 24,926 48,177 - Quarterly 30 Days

-Multistrategy macro hedge

-funds (e) 9,957,870 8,025,173 - Annual 60-90 Days

-Emerging markets equity •

-strategy (f) 1,541,261 - - Monthly 3-5 Days

-Bank common trust funds (g):

-Northern Trust S&P 500 30,168,456 32,884,100 - Daily N/A

-Northern Trust All Country ,, - , , ,

-World 6,878,335 7,202,464 - Daily N/A

-, -, , - , - Dany

-Total investments

-measured at NAV \$ 88,124,361 \$ 86,466,896 \$ -
+2019 2018 2019 Fair Value Fair Value Unfunded Commitments Redemption Frequency, if Eligible Redemption Notice Period Hedge funds: Equity long hedge funds (a) Equity long/short hedge \$ 5,602,116 \$ 5,278,395 \$ - Quarterly 30 Days funds (b) 19,557,176 17,878,756 - Quarterly 15-60 Days Directional hedge funds (c) 106,897 226,969 - Quarterly 30 Days Directional hedge funds (c) 4,039,996 4,422,812 - Biennially 90 Days Low-volatility hedge funds (d) 10,247,328 10,500,050 - Quarterly 30-90 Days Multistrategy macro hedge funds (e) 24,926 48,177 - Quarterly 30 Days Multistrategy macro hedge funds (e) 9,957,870 8,025,173 - Annual 60-90 Days Emerging markets equity strategy (f) 1,541,261 - - Monthly 3-5 Days Bank common trust funds (g): 00 400 450 00 004 400 5 " N1/A Northern Trust S&P 500 30,168,456 32,884,100 - Daily N/A Northern Trust All Country 0.070.005 7 000 404 World 6,878,335 7,202,464 - Daily N/A Total investments measured at NAV \$ 88,124,361 \$ 86,466,896 \$ - :

-a.
-Long only United States equity: These managers will typically invest at least 80 percent in U.S.domiciled equities.
+- a.
+Long only United States equity: These managers will typically invest at least 80 percent in U.S.-domiciled equities.
 These managers use fundamental and quantitative analysis to find undervalued and attractive opportunities.
-These managers will not use leverage in their portfolios.
+These managers will not use leverage in their portfolios. - b.

-b.
 Equity long/short: These managers typically maintain portfolios with exposure between 100 percent and 160 percent net long and 30 percent and 70 percent net short.
 The securities held in the portfolio will vary along the market capitalization spectrum, with a bias to large-cap companies.
 These investment managers will invest in global equities, typically with a North American bias in the portfolio.
 All of these portfolios will maintain exposure to credit when attractive opportunities become available.
-A wide variety of investment processes can be employed to arrive at an investment decision, including both quantitative and fundamental techniques; strategies can be broadly diversified or narrowly focused on specific sectors.
+A wide variety of investment processes can be employed to arrive at an investment decision, including both quantitative and fundamental techniques; strategies can be broadly diversified or narrowly focused on specific sectors. - c.

-c.
 Directional: The directional strategies are composed of managers with higher expected returns and portfolio risk; the strategies will be part of the capital appreciation allocation in the total portfolio.
 The strategies will generally have an equity bias, as many of the underlying managers have dedicated equity long/short mandates.
 Other hedge fund strategies in the portfolio include event-driven equities and credit, merger arbitrage, long/short corporate credit, distressed credit, structured credit, and capital structure arbitrage.
 The investment managers will generally use fundamental analysis to uncover attractive investment opportunities.
 These managers typically maintain portfolios with higher net long exposures.
 The managers' regional allocations will be diversified globally, with a focus in the U.S., Europe, Asia, and some select emerging markets.
 One hedge fund included in the directional strategies has a rolling two-year lockup.
+One hedge fund included in the directional strategies has a one-year lockup.